hammerheim-game/hammerheim-rules/3-warbands/beastmen-raiders.md

 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 | M | WS | BS | S | T | W | I | A | Ld |
 | 5 | 4 | 3 | 3 | 4 | 1 | 3 | 1 | 6 |
-Weapons/Armor: Gor may be armed with weapons and armor chosen from Beastmen Equipment list.
+Weapons/Armour: Gor may be armed with weapons and armour chosen from Beastmen Equipment list.

 0-1 Minotaur
 200 Gold Crowns to hire